 Rolling his sleeves and placing the cucumber in his trouser-pockets, Bilbo grabbed both little Halflings by their collars and showed them quite discourteously to the door – and out of it.
 Then, feeling mighty pleased with himself, he dug out from his pocket the cucumber and placed it on the kitchen table, thinking hungrily of the cucumber sandwiches that waited to be made as his stomach growled its impatience.
 It was then that there was another knock at the door.
 Bilbo stomped away to open it, irritated.

-at the door this time and it was neither Sancho nor Pinto.
-In fact, there were not even two Hobbit children standing in front of him but three
+However, somebody was at the door this time and it was neither Sancho nor Pinto.
+In fact, there were not even two Hobbit children standing in front of him but three.

 “Hello, Mr. Bilbo, sir,” said all of them in a chorus as soon as the door opened, making dear Baggins flinch.